When’s the best time to exercise?

-It’s more than that though, your muscles work on a circadian rhythms as well.
-They’re more efficient during their biological day time.
+It’s more than that though, your muscles work on a circadian rhythm as well.
+They’re more efficient during their biological daytime.

 Strength training and resistance exercise may be most effective in the afternoon and evening.

-Remember when I said that exercise in morning increased your deep sleep?
+Remember when I said that exercise in the morning increased your deep sleep?

-There was a study in 2019 that found evening high-inftesnisty interval exercise does not disrupt sleep in middle-aged men.
+There was a study in 2019 that found evening high-intensity interval exercise does not disrupt sleep in middle-aged men.

-Though, it was incredibly small study and the men were inactive prior to it.
+Though it was an incredibly small study and the men were inactive prior to it.

 There is no right or wrong answer when it comes down to the best time to exercise.